 Raw data in this example is masked (xx xx xx…) for security purposes.
 When you read your own document, you will get its actual raw data here.

 ‘2’ – this option reads the EF.DG2 and saves it to the binary file which path and name you have to enter when you prompted.
-EF.DG2 contains document holder facial image and it is mandatory.
+EF.DG2 contains a document holder’s facial image and it is mandatory.
 EF.DG2 beside facial image could contain biometric facial features too.
 More about EF.DG2 content you can read in the ICAO 9303, part 10 document.

-Current version of the “ePassport MRTD Example” is 1.0 an depends on the uFCoder library version 5.0.12 and uFR firmware version 5.0.22.
+The current version of the “ePassport MRTD Example” is 1.0 an depends on the uFCoder library version 5.0.12 and uFR firmware version 5.0.22.

 To browse or download other software examples visit our Gitlab Software repository.